SilentGlasses/warp_themes/README.md

 ### Liquid Glass Dark

 >[!NOTE]
 > **This theme only works well on MacOS**.
-It calls for a background but there is non.
+It calls for a background but there is none.
 This is the only way I could get the right background transparency effect.

 <img src="./screenshots/liquid_glass_dark.png" alt="Liquid Glass Dark" width="850">

 ### Liquid Glass Light

 >[!NOTE]
 > **This theme only works well on MacOS**.
-It calls for a background but there is non.
+It calls for a background but there is none.
 This is the only way I could get the right background transparency effect.

 <img src="./screenshots/liquid_glass_light.png" alt="Liquid Glass Light" width="850">